-- 325 Assuming no loss to diffusion or ejection of alpha particles during radioactive decay, radiogenic He grows into crystals at a rate proportional to the concentration of 238U, 235U, 232Th, and other minor nuclides that decay by alpha emission.
-The model allows us to compare the He contamination observed here to radiogenic He concentrations in minerals of a given U concentration (the model applies to other alpha emitters, the concentrations of which can simply be scaled according to alpha activity) and age, or to cosmogenic He concentrations in minerals subjected to a given cosmogenic 3He production rate and - 330 age, and to adjust the level of contamination according to the geometric model of He trapping that assumes exponential decay of the degree of He contamination with depth into the crystal.
-This simple model reflects just one hypothesis for the nature of He trapping that is consistent with our observations, but it provides an order-of-magnitude tool for determining under which situations even the relatively simple precautions suggested in Section 3.4 need to be considered.
+Assuming no loss to diffusion or ejection of alpha particles during radioactive decay, radiogenic He grows into crystals at a rate proportional to the concentration of 238U, 235U, 232Th, and other minor nuclides that decay by alpha emission.
+The model allows us to compare the He contamination observed here to radiogenic He concentrations in minerals of a given U concentration (the model applies to other alpha emitters, the concentrations of which can simply be scaled according to alpha activity) and age or to cosmogenic He concentrations in minerals subjected to a given cosmogenic 3He production rate and age, and it also allows us to adjust the level of contamination according to the geometric model of He trapping that assumes exponential decay of the degree of He contamination with depth into the crystal.
+This simple

-Figure 3: Modeled effects of He contamination on radiogenic (U-Th)/He apatite (panels A and B) and cosmogenic 3He olivine (panels C and D) samples.
-Panels A and B show contamination as a fraction of total He (radiogenic and contamination) due to cracking in crystal fragments of a certain size, age, and U concentration.
-Panel A shows contamination as a function of crystal radius and U concentration with a fixed age of 1 Ma.
-Panel B shows contamination as a function of age and U concentration with a fixed radius of 31.5 μ m (reflecting a 63 μ m sieve size).
-Panels C and D show the fraction of total cosmogenic He represented by the correction that would be applied to a cosmogenic 3He measurement if the contamination 4He is erroneously assumed to be magmatic 4He with a ratio of 8 R_a (following Blard, 2021).
-The degree to which this correction is incorrect will be a function of the actual difference between the 3He/4He ratio of the contamination He and the assumed or measured magmatic He.
-Panel C shows fraction of total 3He as a function of crystal radius and age assuming a fixed 3He production rate of 125 at/g/yr.
-Panel D shows fraction of total 3He as a function of production rate and age assuming a fixed crystal radius of 50 μm (representing a minimum recommended cosmogenic sample size of 100 μm, following Blard (2021).
+Figure 3.
+Modeled effects of He contamination on radiogenic (U-Th) / He apatite (a, b) and cosmogenic 3He olivine (c, d) samples.
+Panels (a) and (b) show contamination as a fraction of total He (radiogenic and contamination) due to cracking in crystal fragments of a certain size, age, and U concentration.
+Panel (a) shows contamination as a function of crystal radius and U concentration with a fixed age of 1 Ma.
+Panel (b) shows contamination as a function of age and U concentration with a fixed radius of 31.5 μm (reflecting a 63 μm sieve size).
+Panels (c) and (d) show the fraction of total cosmogenic He represented by the correction that would be applied to a cosmogenic 3He measurement if the contamination 4He is erroneously assumed to be magmatic 4He with a ratio of 8 R_a (following Blard, 2021).
+The degree to which this correction is incorrect will be a function of the actual difference between the 3He / 4He ratio of the contamination He and the assumed or measured magmatic He.
+Panel (c) shows the fraction of total 3He as a function of crystal radius and age assuming a fixed 3He production rate of 125 at g-1 yr-1.
+Panel (d) shows the fraction of total 3He as a function of production rate and age assuming a fixed crystal radius of 50 μm (representing a minimum recommended cosmogenic sample size of 100 μm, following Blard, 2021).
 The spherical model used here is adequate as an approximation for most crystals, but the model code can be modified to account for extreme geometries.
-Only very young or low-U radiogenic samples and very young or low 3He cosmogenic samples will exhibit a problematic degree of He contamination compared to radiogenic He ingrowth.
+Only very young or low-U radiogenic samples and very young or low-3He cosmogenic samples will exhibit a problematic degree of He contamination compared to radiogenic He ingrowth.